StartBootstrap/startbootstrap-scrolling-nav/CRAWCI Documentation.md

 I.Stat, Delitti denunciati dalle forze di polizia all'autorità giudiziaria, viewed 14 November 2019,
 http://dati.istat.it/Index.aspx?DataSetCode=DCCV_DELITTIPS

-License: Creative Commons License – Attribution – 3.0 https://www.istat.it/it/note-legali
+License: Creative Commons License – Attribution – 3.0 (CC BY) https://www.istat.it/it/note-legali

 Content description: The datasets provide information on crimes reported by the police to the judicial authority.